 Who should apply

-We do not accept proposals for instructional non-story genres eg handbooks, guidebooks, cookbooks, self-help books, textbooks or proposals for the development of Children's books or play or film scripts.
+For this program we do not accept proposals for instructional non-story genres eg handbooks, guidebooks, cookbooks, self-help books, textbooks or poetry collections, junior fiction or for play or film scripts.

 Publisher Introduction Fellowships are only available to writers aged 18 years and over and who are Australian citizens or permanent residents.

-Applications are accepted from 14 October 2013 and must be received (electronically) by 5pm on 28 November 2013.
+Applications are accepted from 15 September 2016 and must be received (electronically) by midnight (AEST) on 30 October 2016.

 Costs To Applicant

-$110 per application.
+$110 (GST free) per application.
 Fees cover administrative costs and help sustain this program.

 Please note that all successful applicants are asked to make a contribution of $350 towards their seven-night residency.
 Publisher Introduction Fellowship residencies include all board and accommodation and a consultation with one of Varuna's writing consultants.